-Avery Carlson is a bright 18-year-old from Harvard, Illinois who first developed an interest in riding horses when she was 8 years old.
+Avery Carlson is a bright 18-year-old from Harvard, Illinois, who first developed an interest in riding horses when she was 8 years old.
 Both her parents grew up with horses, so the young Carlson had an understandable attraction to the equine mammals.
 Now, she’s developed a passion for riding, and also rescuing injured and abused horses.

-Carlson’s first rescue occurred when she was 9, after her mother Cristen discovered a mini horse that was blind, terrified, and possibly pregnant.
+Carlson’s first rescue occurred when she was 9, after her mother Cristen discovered a miniature horse that was blind, terrified, and possibly pregnant.
 Carlson fell in love with the animal and rescued it from New Jersey.
 To date, Carlson has rescued 20 horses.

 There is a shady business in the horse world called the “Kill Buyer Practice,” in which middlemen buy horses at auction and take them to feed lots and try to find them homes.
 If they can’t find a home, the horses are sent off to slaughter.

 “It’s controversial because some see it as morally wrong.
 It’s not really the best thing to be buying horses and then sending them to slaughter.
 That’s just really messed up.
 A horse is worth miles more than that.
 They have a soul,” Carlson told The Epoch Times.

 Cristen encountered a horse named Emma on Facebook, as the owners were looking to find her another home.
 Cristen showed Carlson some photos, and she was immediately enamored.

 “She had these deep eyes, and you could look right into her soul.
 She had these cute little ears that kind sat off to the side, and they were really furry.
 She was just precious, and I saw her and I’m like, ‘I have to have this horse.
 I feel like I’m meant to have this horse,'” Carlson recalled.

 Emma was in Oklahoma, and Carlson and her mother drove all the way there from Illinois in March 2017.
 When they arrived, Emma’s physical condition was much worse in person.